microsoft/WhatTheHack/999-JavaOnAppService/Coach/README.md

-# What The Hack - Java on Azure
+# What The Hack - Java on App Service

 ## Introduction